codeforeauclaire/vms/README.md

  1. Load http://{vms-ip}:3000 in your browser
  1. Edit a file >> see changes intantly in your browser

-Note: setting.json is required to spin up virtual machines, but you can contribute to the UI without worrying about that.
+Note: The vmsquickinstall doesn't insclude setting.json which is required for some app functionality.
+You can however work on some of the UI without worrying about that.
 Contributing notes below have full setup instructions.

 ## Contributing (Setting up a full dev enviornment)